SaraSSC/CorkDefectAnalizer/README.md

      1. Go to your project and click "Export"

-     2. Select **"COCO with images"** format (recommended) which includes both annotations and image files
+     2. Select **"COCO with images"** format (recommended), which includes both annotations and image files

-     3. After export, extract the ZIP file which will contain a JSON file and an 'images' folder
+     3. After export, extract the ZIP file, which will contain a JSON file and an 'images' folder

-     4. Convert the export to our required format using the converter script:
+     4. Convert the export to our required format using the converter script.